ping-127001/NyxBuilder/README.md

 * Click save
 * Click on Windows, Mac, Linux, or Darwin
 * Check NyxBuilder app location for the output folder for the build

+# Features
+* Directory saving, once you save your directory the app will always remember it